harrisonlab/phytophthora_rubi/README.md

         cat $Gff | grep -w -f $OutDir/"$Strain"_total_RxLR_headers.txt > $OutDir/"$Strain"_total_RxLR.gff
-        echo "Number of genes in the extracted gff file:" cat $OutDir/"$Strain"_total_RxLR.gff | grep -w 'gene' | wc -l done done
+        echo "Number of genes in the extracted gff file:" cat $OutDir/"$Strain"_total_RxLR.gff | grep -w 'gene' | wc -l echo ""
+    done
+done
 ```

 ```
+discovar

+P.rubi - SCRP249
+Number of RxLRs identified by Regex:
+200
+Number of RxLRs identified by Hmm:
+202
+Number of RxLRs in combined dataset:
+245
+Number of genes in the extracted gff file:
+245

+P.rubi - SCRP324
+Number of RxLRs identified by Regex:
+192
+Number of RxLRs identified by Hmm:
+207
+Number of RxLRs in combined dataset:
+246
+Number of genes in the extracted gff file:
+246

+P.rubi - SCRP333
+Number of RxLRs identified by Regex:
+179
+Number of RxLRs identified by Hmm:
+189
+Number of RxLRs in combined dataset:
+229
+Number of genes in the extracted gff file:
+229

+spades

+P.rubi - SCRP249
+Number of RxLRs identified by Regex:
+176
+Number of RxLRs identified by Hmm:
+195
+Number of RxLRs in combined dataset:
+231
+Number of genes in the extracted gff file:
+231

+P.rubi - SCRP324
+Number of RxLRs identified by Regex:
+191
+Number of RxLRs identified by Hmm:
+202
+Number of RxLRs in combined dataset:
+242
+Number of genes in the extracted gff file:
+242

+P.rubi - SCRP333
+Number of RxLRs identified by Regex:
+171
+Number of RxLRs identified by Hmm:
+188
+Number of RxLRs in combined dataset:
+224
+Number of genes in the extracted gff file:
+224
 ```

 D) From Augustus gene models - Hmm evidence of CRN effectors